-6 United Nations, Treaty Series, vol. 1954, No. 33480.
+&lt;sup>6 United Nations, Treaty Series, vol. 1954, No. 33480.

-7 See ICCD/COP(15)/23/Add.1.
+&lt;sup>7 See ICCD/COP(15)/23/Add.1.

-and the Government of Mongolia to host the sixteenth and seventeenth sessions in 2024 and 2026, respectively, and looking forward to the convening of the second part of the fifteenth meeting of the Conference of the Parties to the Convention on Biological Diversity, as well as the meetings of the Conference of the Parties serving as the Meetings of the Parties to the Protocols to the Convention, to be held in Montreal, Canada, hosted by China, from 7 to 19 December 2022,
+Mongolia to host the sixteenth and seventeenth sessions in 2024 and 2026, respectively, looking forward to the convening of the second part of the fifteenth meeting of the Conference of the Parties to the Convention on Biological Diversity, as well as the meetings of the Conference of the Parties serving as the Meetings of the Parties to the Protocols to the Convention, to be held in Montreal, Canada, with the Presidency of China, from 7 to 19 December 2022, looking forward also to the post-2020 global biodiversity framework that contributes to the 2030 Agenda, and looking forward further to the sixteenth meeting of the Conference of the Parties serving as the Meetings of the Parties and the meetings of the Conference of the Parties serving as the Meetings of the Parties to the Parties to the Parties and the meetings of the Convention, to be held in Türkiye,